jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :units: seconds

    Specifies how often the diagnostics log is rolled, in seconds.
-The timer starts on Traffic Server bootup.
+The timer starts on |TS| startup.

 .. ts:cv:: CONFIG proxy.config.diags.logfile.rolling_size_mb INT 100
    :reloadable:
    :units: megabytes

    Specifies at what size to roll the diagnostics log at.

+.. ts:cv:: CONFIG proxy.config.diags.logfile.rolling_min_count INT 0
+   :reloadable:

+   Specifies the minimum count of rolled diagnostic logs to keep.
+This value will be used to decide the order of auto-deletion (if enabled).
+A default value of 0 means auto-deletion will try to keep diagnostic logs as much as possible.
+See :doc:`../logging/rotation.en` for guidance.

 Reverse Proxy
 =============